 The Slaughtered Lamb Pub got its name from a tradition done in East Proctor years ago to ward off werewolves.
 Townspeople would offer up a lamb in return for their own safety.

 These days, the pub is best known for being in the movie “An American Werewolf in London” and features live music with their food and drinks!
+Make sure to add this place if you’re looking to do a pub crawl in London.

 Get Creative at Scarfes Bar